Beliavsky/Fortran-tools-on-GitHub/README.md

 ### Unclassified
 [automates](https://github.com/ml4ai/automates): Automated Model Assembly from Text, Equations, and Software, from ml4ai

+[fortran-sigwatch](https://github.com/scivision/fortran-sigwatch): library of routines to provide simple signal watching for Fortran programs, originally by Norman Gray, modified by Michael Hirsch.
+This allows a minimal level of control of a running program from outside it, for example to tell it to checkpoint itself on receipt of a signal.

 [FORTRAN Testing Framework (FTFramework)](https://github.com/agforero/FTFramework): collection of Python and Bash scripts to enable easy testing of Fortran compilers using BATS, by agforero

 [irep](https://github.com/LLNL/irep): tool for filling C/C++ or Fortran data structures from Lua input tables, from LLNL